-We plan the curriculum carefully, so that there is coherence and full coverage of all aspects of the National Curriculum and EYFS.
-There is planned progression in all curriculum areas and skills and knowledge objectives from the National Curriculum have been mapped out for each subject to show coverage by year group.
-These inform topic overviews and medium-term plans, which are written by each class teacher, giving clear insight into the objectives and skills to be taught.
-These objectives are also shared with parents and pupils on a pupil overview.
-We use a variety of resources to help us teach all subjects in school and Insight Tracker to help support our planning, monitoring and assessment.
+We plan the curriculum carefully, so that there is coherence and full coverage of all aspects of the National Curriculum and EYFS curriculum.
+We use the statutory curriculums as a basis for our long term planning.
+There is planned progression in all curriculum areas and skills and knowledge objectives are mapped out for each subject to show coverage by year group.
+These inform learning overviews and medium-term plans (for science and the non-core subjects), which are written by each class teacher, giving clear insight into the objectives and skills to be taught.
+The skills are sequential and clear.
+These objectives are also shared with parents and pupils on a termly overview.
+We use a variety of resources to help us teach all subjects in school and Insight Tracker is used to help support our planning, monitoring and assessment.

-Our short-term plans are written by teachers on a weekly or daily basis.
-We use these to set out the learning objectives for each session, differentiation to meets the needs and interests of our pupils, and to identify what resources and activities we are going to use in the lesson.
+Our short-term plans are written by teachers on a weekly or daily basis for English and Maths.
+We use these to set out the learning objectives for each session, differentiation to meets the needs and interests of our pupils, and to identify what resources, quastions, adult support and activities we are going to use in the lesson.

-Children with Special Educational Needs and Disability [SEND]:
+Children with SEND (Special Educational Needs and Disability):

 The curriculum in our school is designed to provide access and opportunity for all children who attend the school.
-If we think it necessary to adapt the curriculum to meet the needs of individual children, then we do so and parents are informed.
+If we think it necessary to adapt the curriculum to meet the needs of individual children, then we do so using adaptive teaching methods.

 If a child has a special need, our school does all it can to meet these individual needs.
 We comply with the requirements set out in the SEN Code of Practice (2014) in providing for children with special needs.
-If a child displays signs of having special needs, his/her teacher and/or the SENCO make an assessment of this need.
+If a child displays signs of having special needs, his/her teacher and/or the SENCo can make an assessment of this need.
 In most instances the teacher is able to provide resources and educational opportunities which meet the child's needs within the normal class organisation.
-If a child's need is more severe, we consider the child for an EHC (Education Health and Care Plan) of special needs, and we involve the appropriate external agencies when making this assessment.
+If a child's needs more individual support and isn't making progress after intervention, we consider the child for an EHCP (Education Health and Care Plan) of special needs, and we involve the appropriate external agencies when making this assessment.
 We always provide additional resources and support for children with special needs.

-The school provides an appropriate Intervention Plan for a child who has additional learning needs.
+The school provides an appropriate Intervention Plan and My Plan for a child who has additional learning needs.
 These plans set out the nature of the special need and outlines how the schools will aim to address the need.
 It also sets out targets for improvement, so that we can review and monitor the progress of each child at regular intervals.